-Uganda offers the highest number of gorilla families (20) that can be tracked in the wild, with 19 habituated in Bwindi and 1 family in Mgahinga.
+Uganda offers the highest number of gorilla families (22) that can be tracked in the wild, in Bwindi Impentrable Forest and Mgahinga National Park.
 Gorilla Trekking in Uganda is one of the most exciting wildlife activities you can partake in.
 To get up close to one of our closest living relatives in their own environment is truly unique, so much so that going on safari in Uganda has featured in numerous travel publications over the last few years as a "must see destination" on account of its Wildlife, Culture and Scenery:

 Gorilla Trekking in Uganda is made even more incredible due to the fact that there are only 3 places in the world where it can be done, Uganda, Democratic Republic of Congo and Rwanda and the gorilla's natural habitat is very limited.

 Gorilla Trekking Conservation Information

 Bwindi Impenetrable Forest National Park has 4 sectors with each having its headquarters you can see the different sectors and Gorillas families within each sector below.
 After a briefing with the Uganda Wildlife Authority guides you will be assigned a Gorilla Family to track and you Gorilla Trekking adventure will begin.
 An advance party of guides will have gone ahead into the forest to locate where the gorillas slept the previous night and will have began to track their movements.
 These guides will communicate with your team via a walkie-talkie and the trek into the forest will begin.